CHILD THERAPY SAN DIEGO

 In a nutshell

-One thing to keep in mind: there is always challenge and conflict in one's life but we all, children and adults, must and certainly deserve to live our lives in a comfortable manner.
-Play therapy helps children to gain skills to deal with life difficulties, to feel more confident and to heal from overwhelming experiences.
+One thing to keep in mind: there is always challenge and conflict in one's life but we all, children and adults, deserve to live our lives in a comfortable manner.
+Play therapy helps children to gain skills to deal with life difficulties, to learn about themselves, to feel more confident and to heal from overwhelming experiences.